 From Dec 1881 to Dec 1888, Belmont missed 718 of 1,195 roll call votes, which is 60.1%.
-This is worse than the median of 31.9% among the lifetime records of representatives serving in Dec 1888.
+This is much worse than the median of 31.9% among the lifetime records of representatives serving in Dec 1888.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|